“Honest criticism is hard to take, particularly from a relative, a friend, an acquaintance, or a stranger.”

 They can do that, you know.

 I found myself telling writers the same things over and over: “Don’t have character names that rhyme.”
 “Every character’s voice sounds just like every other character.”
 “Your hero doesn’t have a clear goal.”
 Repeat ad nauseam.
-I decided to create a simple checklist so, before sending me their screenplay, writers could do a rewrite, cleaning up this nuts and bolts stuff, and then we could discuss plot and character and structure, instead of wasting time on generic stuff like, “run your damn spellcheck.”
+I decided to create a simple checklist so, before sending me their screenplay for notes, writers could do a rewrite, cleaning up this nuts and bolts stuff, and then we could discuss plot and character and structure, instead of wasting time on generic stuff like, “Run your damn spellcheck.”
 That short checklist turned into this book.

 “I read to the first typo.”